Skip to content

 • It helps to reduce inflammation.

-A 2017 study found that high‐concentration topical capsaicin can be used to treat postherpetic neuralgia, HIV neuropathy and painful diabetic neuropathy.
-When experiencing nerve pain, you may want to try rubbing some capsaicin cream on the affected area as soon as possible after noticing the symptoms.
+Current research also suggests that high‐concentration topical capsaicin can be used to treat postherpetic neuralgia, HIV neuropathy and painful diabetic neuropathy.
+[10][11] When experiencing nerve pain, you may want to try rubbing some capsaicin cream on the affected area as soon as possible after noticing the symptoms.

 4. Yoga

+Yoga can benefit those suffering from nerve pain because it helps improve flexibility and mobility while improving strength and endurance.
 According to a 2019 review published in the Annals of Neurosciences, yoga can help manage spinal cord injury-induced neuropathic pain.
 It does so by improving nerve health by acting on receptors throughout the nervous system.
+[12]

 Additionally, nerve flossing stretches can help prevent and relieve pain by down-regulating inflammatory responses.
 In effect, the activity restores healthy blood flow to the nerve and encourages efficient communication between the brain and body.

-Yoga can also help strengthen muscles, a critical part of effective neuropathy treatment.
+Yoga can also help strengthen muscles, which is a critical part of effective neuropathy treatment.
 By alleviating nerve pain, yoga can help improve the quality of life, increase the range of motion and boost the overall mood of people with neuropathy.

 5. Vitamins, Minerals and Supplements